Introduction: The UAE’s battle against single-use plastics

 Together we can make a Positive Difference: Sustainable Workplace

 At Summertown, we take our commitment to sustainability very seriously.
-As the UAE’s top green fit out specialist, we are committed to contributing to creating a better world in everything we do.
+As the UAE’s top green fit out, and design and build specialist, we are committed to contributing to creating a better world in everything we do.
 We strive to: